planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 hundreads of scientific and data management libraries (e.g., pandas, geopandas, r, and jupyter)

-Boundless Desktop is also extended by a set of Boundless-supported plugins for QGIS.
-The plugins are aimed at improving QGIS functionality, but also for a better integration with other Boundless products, like :server:`Boundless Server <>` and :exchange:`Boundless Exchange <>`.
+Boundless Desktop is also extended by a set of :ref:`Boundless-supported plugins
+<qgis.plugins>` for QGIS.
+The plugins are aimed at improving QGIS functionality,
+but also for a better integration with other Boundless products, like :server:`Boundless Server <>` and :exchange:`Boundless Exchange <>`.

 **THE FIGURE MUST BE REDONE OR REMOVED**